jidongbsu/cs333/labs/dns/README.md

 3. on victim client, configure DNS server information, i.e., let the client know the IP address of the DNS server.

-3.1. add this line to the end of file /etc/resolvconf/resolv.conf.d/head (remember to replace DNS_SERVER_IP with your Victim DNS server's IP address, plus, you need "sudo" if you edit the file using vi/vim.)
+3.1. add this line to the end of file /etc/resolvconf/resolv.conf.d/head (remember to replace DNS_SERVER_IP with your victim DNS server's IP address, plus, you need "sudo" if you edit the file using vi/vim.)

 ```console
 nameserver DNS_SERVER_IP
 ```

+this screenshot shows editing the file in *vi*:
 ![alt text](lab-dns-edit-file.png "edit the file")

+this screenshot shows the file is now edited:
 ![alt text](lab-dns-configure-dns.png "configure dns")

 3.2. run the following command so the above change will take effect: